 Patrick Theiner, PhD

-The main focus of my research lies on the dynamics and drivers of states' interactions with international institutions, especially in the areas of foreign aid.
-Arising from these interactions, I am interested in processes of institutional innovation and change, and the spread of specific innovations - expert bodies, benchmarking, or non-state actor participation - through subfields and issue areas.
-My main theoretical lens for pathways of innovation and adaption is diffusion: interdependent, but uncoordinated decision-making that is characterized by the voluntary adoption of institutional designs, processes, practices, and policies.
+My research and teaching is mainly concerned with the interactions between states on the one side, and international and regional organizations on the other.
+My special interest lies on processes of institutional development and innovation.
+Other interests include internet governance, international sports events, and historical international relations.
+My main theoretical lens for explaining institutional innovation and adaption is diffusion: interdependent, but uncoordinated decision-making that is characterized by the voluntary adoption of institutional designs, processes, practices, and policies.
 Please see the Research section or ResearchGate for details.

 Upcoming conferences I will be attending: